EzekielMok/Tunable-predefined-time-behavioral-control-scheme/README.md

-click the main.m
-The parameter is different from the one in the paper, this code is provided to valid the repeatability.
+Open the main.m file in MATLAB and switch the workspace from the working directory to the code directory.
+Please note that the parameters differ from those in the referenced paper; this code is provided solely to validate repeatability.